DarkArshyn/Windows11Lite/README.md

 This script uses PowerShell and DISM.

+> [!CAUTION]
-> [!CAUTION] An internet connection is requiered to deploy applications (like VCRedist or web browser).
+> An internet connection is requiered to deploy applications (like VCRedist or web browser).

+> [!TIP]
-> [!TIPS] You're free to use or modify the script as you want (AGPL Licence).
+> You're free to use or modify the script as you want (AGPL Licence).
 Feedback are also appreciated, they can help me to improve the script and fix bugs.

+> [!NOTE]
-> [!NOTE] By default, the time configuration is noted like this : dd-MM-yyyy and hour set to 24h (European time format).
+> By default, the time configuration is noted like this : dd-MM-yyyy and hour set to 24h (European time format).

 ## Where can I found original ISO ?